 User Files (files stored on the device that contain your content, such as calendar, photos, text, or video.)

-Apps shall not be required to disclose incidental collection of the above data elements if the data element is actively submitted by a user through an open field and the user is not encouraged to submit that specific data element.
+The short form notice shall not be required to disclose incidental collection of the above data elements if the data element is actively submitted by a user through an open field and the user is not encouraged to submit that specific data element.

 If an app as one of its functions permits the purchase of goods or services and does not otherwise passively collect financial information without advance consumer notice, the short form notice is not required to list collection of financial information unless the consumer chooses to make a purchase in which such information is collected or that collection represents a material change from the app's previous short form notice.

-Data is not collected when it remains local to the device.
+Data is not collected when it remains local to the device [and is not transmitted to the app developer or another party].

 B. Data Shared

-Each app shall state whether it shares user-specific data with any category of third-party entity that falls within any of the following:
+The short form notice shall state whether the app shares user-specific data with any category of third-party entity that falls within any of the following:

 Ad Networks (Companies that display ads to you through apps.)